Getting Away on the Cheap

 By Gene Aronowitz

-I wanted to see how I could manage to be alone for a prolonged period, something I rarely experienced in most of the previous two decades.
-I had been worrying about how separation and eventual divorce would affect me financially and thought I could use the trip to see if I could enjoy myself, traveling frugally.
+I wanted to see how I could manage being alone for a prolonged period, something I rarely experienced in the previous two decades.
+I had been worrying about how separation and eventual divorce would affect me financially, and I thought I could use the trip to see if I could enjoy myself, traveling frugally.

 By mid-afternoon, tired and bored, I returned to the hotel, changed into my swimming trunks, draped the hotel towel over my shoulder, sauntered into the outdoor swimming pool area, and sunbathed on an adjustable reclining chaise lounge.
 To cleanse myself, I took occasional dips in the pool until I realized I was just substituting some sightseeing sweat for an acrid covering of chlorine.
 After a couple of hours, I returned to the van, changed into my street clothes, and hid the hotel towel for use the next day.